 Additional Corrosion Possibilities

-There are additional corrosion possibilities to be aware of when using porcelain and certain white stonewares in conjunction with an aluminum pugmill, wheel head, etc. It is that of Soda Feldspar.
-Feldspar has the unique ability to generate an oxide layer similar to aluminum.
-When a porcelain clay body with high levels of Soda Feldspar is left in a dark, moist pugmill or on an aluminum wheel head for a period of time (as soon as 2-3 weeks) without agitation, the oxide layers of the two elements (soda feldspar and aluminum) can fuse together.
-In turn, when the porcelain is removed from the area, dark oxide deposits that has formed on the aluminum are removed leaving a pit on the aluminum.
+There are additional corrosion possibilities to be aware of when using white clay bodies in conjunction with an aluminum pugmill, wheel head, etc. It is that of Feldspars.
+Feldspars has the unique ability to generate an oxide layer similar to aluminum.
+When a white clay body with high levels of Feldspars is left in a dark, moist pugmill or on an aluminum wheel head for a period of time (as soon as 2-3 weeks) without agitation, the oxide layers of the elements (feldspars and aluminum) can fuse together.
+In turn, when the clay is removed from the area, dark oxide deposits that has formed on the aluminum are removed leaving a pit on the aluminum.
 It is for this reason that Peter Pugger has developed a stainless steel pugmill (refer to our line of Stainless Steel SS models here https://peterpugger.com/products/deairing-mixing-pugmills/) with a fully stainless mixing/pugging chamber.
 Peter Pugger would like to thank Stork Analytical Laboratories, Castco Corporation, and the several ceramicists that provided valuable input.
 We would like to especially thank Vince Pitelka who spent a considerable amount of time working with us on this project.

-For more information on plasticity and corrosion or questions regarding porcelain, please contact Peter Pugger Mfg Inc at: (707) 463-1333 or e-mail: firstname.lastname@example.org.
+For more information on plasticity and corrosion or questions regarding your clay body, please contact Peter Pugger Mfg Inc at: (707) 463-1333 or e-mail: firstname.lastname@example.org.